Book a Consultation →

 Rooms that grow with the household.

-A Park Slope brownstone is rarely just one project — it's a parlor floor, a cellar, a kids' room, all asking different things of the same house.
+A Park Slope brownstone is rarely just one project.
+It's a parlor floor, a cellar, a kids' room, each with its own demands on the same house.
 We've designed a moody cellar lounge and home office for a Park Slope family balancing work and downtime under one roof, and a bright, playful room built to grow alongside a young child.
-Both projects came from the same instinct: figure out how the family actually moves through the house, then design toward that, not away from it.
+Both projects came from the same instinct: figure out how the family moves through the house, then design for exactly that.

-That range — formal to playful, adult to child, quiet to lived-in — is what a Park Slope project usually calls for, and it's the kind of range we plan for from the first conversation.
+That range, from formal to playful, is what a Park Slope project usually calls for, and we plan for it from the first conversation.

 A Park Slope Project